saptadip/ansible/README.md

 Install git - To be Done <br />
 Reomve wolfram-engine to save space - To be Done <br />
 Change ssh port - To be Done <br />
-Configure NTP server - To be Done <br />
+Set local timezone to CEST - To be Done <br />